Magniquick/Jetbrains-patched/README.md

 # Jetbrains-patched

-A version of jetbrains mono regular patched with https://github.com/romkatv/nerd-fonts for better suppost on iTerm
+A version of jetbrains mono regular patched with https://github.com/romkatv/nerd-fonts for better support on iTerm